<< .. Go to : : Home : : Exercise 1 : : Demo 1A : : Demo 1B : : Demo 1C : : Demo 1D : : TAGS : : All Class Demos .. >>

 Make sure you use the = and the " " marks.

-All attribute values must be inside quote marks to be XHTML compliant.
+All attribute values must be inside quote marks.

 </p>